College of Education and Human Development

 Michael Rodriguez

-CEHD Dean; Campbell Leadership Chair in Education and Human Development; co-founding director of Educational Equity Resource Center
+CEHD Dean; Campbell Leadership Chair in Education and Human Development; and professor

 Andrew Zieffler